LilianBoulard/prompt-forge/README.md

 members = [blocks.my-block, groups.my-group]
 weights = [1, 2]
 # `groups.my-group` will be chosen twice as much as `blocks.my-block`.
-# The numbers don't really matter, the ratio between them does.
+# The numbers don't really matter, the ratio does.
 ```